-The war in Ukraine resulted in the autumn 2022 and winter 2023 in increased fuel and energy prices as well as an increase in the general inflation rate and there can be no assurance that there will be no increase in fuel, energy prices and the general inflation rate in the future.
+The war in Ukraine resulted in increased fuel and energy prices as well as an increase in the general inflation rate and there can be no assurance that there will be no increase in fuel, energy prices and the general inflation rate in the future.
 Increasing inflation or any increase in fuel or energy prices may significantly increase the Group's operating costs.
 Any expansion or escalation of the war in Ukraine may have a material adverse effect on the Group's operating environment and the general macroeconomic and financial market conditions.